pawalt/spire-cockroach/README.md

 root@roachfirst:26257/defaultdb>
 ```

 With that, we have a client connecting to Cockroach with credentials minted and distributed by SPIRE!
-As you might have notice, we didn't have to touch certificates a single time during that process - thanks to the mechanisms in SPIRE, all certificates have been distributed and will even be rotated when their time is up.
+As you might have noticed, we didn't have to touch certificates a single time during that process - thanks to the mechanisms in SPIRE, all certificates have been distributed and will even be rotated when their time is up.